Escrow Account for Crowdfunding Platforms Explained

 On the regulatory side of the question, a crowdfunding escrow account solves a very big problem for funding portals in the USA or bulletin boards in the UK – it enables them to hold and manage investor’s money.

-In contrast to broker-dealers that are authorised to make investment decisions and manage investor’s money freely, funding portals may only rely on an authorised third-party payment processor like MangoPay or Assembly Payments that provide an escrow account and required money processing operations.
+In contrast to broker-dealers that are authorised to make investment decisions and manage investor’s money freely, funding portals may only rely on an authorised third-party payment processor like MangoPay or Assembly Payments (now, Zai) that provide an escrow account and required money processing operations.

 There are, of course, certain procedures you have to follow and ensure that your payment provider knows the rules of the game too.
 For example, both business and payment processor must be aware of specific regulatory requirements: